 - I-SNPs — for people in certain institutions (like a nursing home) or who still live at home but need the same level of care as someone living in a nursing home.

-In 2013, C-SNPs are available in 9 counties; D-SNPs are available in 30 counties; and I-SNPs are available in 5 counties.
-The goal of SNPs is to provide health care and services to those who can benefit the most from the special expertise of the plans' providers and focused care management.
-All SNPs must provide Medicare prescription drug coverage, and most SNPs offer extra benefits and lower copayments than those in Original Medicare.
+In 2014, C-SNPs are available in 10 counties; D-SNPs are available in 30 counties; and I-SNPs are available in 4 counties.
+The goal of SNPs is to provide coordinated health care and services to those who can benefit the most from the special expertise of the plans' providers and focused care management.
+All SNPs must provide Medicare prescription drug coverage, and most SNPs offer more benefits than Original Medicare.

 5. Medical Savings Accounts (MSAs)